 In a future climate where vegetation zones move farther north and growth increases, it can be a question of pursuing forestry in areas which are not interesting today.
-A conflict of interest can arise between the reindeer industry and for-
+A conflict of interest can arise between the reindeer industry and forestry.
+Methods that are used today in forestry

-- Adaptation of tourist activities - When planning infrastructure, attention should be paid to the needs of the reindeer industry for alternative migratory routes due to climate change - The length of time during which coastal forage can be used may change - Increased economic assistance for supplementary feeding estry.
-Methods that are used today in forestry are sometimes in conflict with the interests of the reindeer industry.
-Scarification and fertilisation often reduce the stock of reindeer lichen.
+Adaptation of tourist activities

+When planning infrastructure, attention should be paid to the needs of the reindeer industry for alternative migratory routes due to climate change

+The length of time during which coastal forage can be used may change

+Increased economic assistance for supplementary feeding